 ︎ back

 When trying to map a significant, complex, paradoxical region in terms of history, aesthetics and politics like the Arab Gulf region, it is very easy to fall into clichés or reductive descriptions.
 In ‘Popular Games’, Aseel AlYaqoub presents the omnipresent lingering of that contradictory world.
-Being born and raised in Kuwait, she is fascinated by its cultural, heritage-related foundations.
-Cultural traditions become invented.
+Born and raised in Kuwait, she is fascinated by its cultural, heritage-related foundations.
+Cultural traditions have been invented.
 Traditional values and folklore are reaffirmed and celebrated.
 They are all appealed to through nationalist, patriotic themes and discourses.
 Her work is thus an inspection of pre-oil Kuwait’s characteristics vis-a-vis its post-oil national identity.
-She uses imagined nostalgia as a critical lens to question a nation’s attachment to invented rituals and perseptions of heritage.
+She uses imagined nostalgia as a critical lens to question a nation’s attachment to invented rituals and perceptions of heritage.

 Once a humble coastal town surrounded by a gated wall, Kuwait is now a sprawling metropolis, meandering between oil fields, sea and desert.
 Ushering its transition toward modernity, a series of acquired Master Plans transformed Kuwait's physical and infrastructural environment.
-The plan called for the demolition of old Kuwait to pave the way for a new state capital.
-Today only five gates remain and have recently been revived as monuments of a recent past.
+The plan called for demolishing old Kuwait to pave the way for a new state capital.
+Today, only five gates remain, and they have recently been revived as monuments of the past.

 Sooner or Later is a sculptural installation inspired by the tragicomic Kuwaiti television series ‘Darb el-Zalag’ (1977).
 Presented as a national allegory, the work is composed of found objects that combine to form the psyche of a nation.
 Through its sensory and visual experience, both aggravating and seductive, the elements align through a hierarchical arrangement that tests the viewer's fight or flight mechanism.
 The work attempts to translate the utopic visions of the premise of Darb el-Zalag made unachievable due to civil society’s reliance on the state, which, in turn, needs its citizens to remain dependent on its mercy to operate.

-Her other works test the status quo through the act of self-censorship while confronting established orders within the public and private space (Embargo & Checkpoints) and present past and present cultures that are contradicted by the very making of modern national narratives (Culture Fair).
+Her other works test the status quo through self-censorship while confronting established orders within the public and private space (Embargo & Checkpoints) and present past and present cultures that are contradicted by the very making of modern national narratives (Culture Fair).

 Popular Games